Who Is Uketsu?

 The child's room had only one door, not the double vestibule of the Tokyo house.

-Kurihara synthesizes the data.
-There are two children.
-The first is Child X, the imprisoned assassin in the windowless cell.
-The second is Hiroto, the infant the parents clearly adore.
-The timeline tells the story of the house’s evolution: the Saitama house was originally built for the parents and Child X. When Hiroto was born, they added the triangular nursery room to keep the baby separate from the murder mechanics.
-Later, the Tokyo house was designed explicitly to manage both children simultaneously: the heavy double vestibule keeps X and Hiroto from ever sharing the same space.
-The double bed in Tokyo is for the mother and Hiroto, a human barrier between the infant and the door to X’s room.
+When Hiroto was born, they added the triangular nursery room.
+That kept the baby separate from the murder mechanics.
+Later they designed the Tokyo house to manage both children at once.
+The heavy double vestibule stops X and Hiroto from ever sharing the same space.
+The double bed in Tokyo is for the mother and Hiroto.
+She becomes a human barrier between the infant and the door to X's room.

 The Author presents these conclusions to Yuzuki.
 She breaks down when she hears the family fled.
-The Author confronts her: Kurihara has established that the real Kyoichi Miyae was a bachelor.
+The Author confronts her.
+Kurihara has established that the real Kyoichi Miyae was a bachelor.
 The woman calling herself Yuzuki Miyae is not who she says she is.

 She confesses.
 She is Yuzuki Katabuchi.
 The woman in the murder house, the mother of Hiroto and warden of X, is her estranged older sister, Ayano.